 Detection and prevention of Atrial Septal Defect in Labradors

 Most dogs with ASD often go untreated because of the risky and very expensive procedures it would take to heal the hole within.
 If the hole is small enough, a dog will still be able to cope and live happily even with ASD.
-For dogs with worse cases, they are often admitted to a veterinary hospital where there are oral medicine that can be administered to stabilize their heart rate and pain, if present.
+Dogs with worse cases, are often admitted to a veterinary hospital where there are oral medications that can be administered to stabilize their heart rate and pain if present.
 Consult with your veterinarian on the best and most affordable way to approach this problem with your dog.
 Dogs with ASD should be monitored in their daily activities and check if there are any abnormalities that arise from the defect or preexisting ones that can worsen the situation.

 Living a normal life